drivet/website/content/posts/2020/website-identity.md

 And that's pretty much it.
 Easy, right?

-## For the Less Impatient (or the Simply Curious)
+## For the Less Impatient: A Brief Detour Into OAuth-land

-The process of using your domain to sign in to sites and services is called *web sign-in* and is implemented via a protocol called IndieAuth, a specific flavour of OAuth 2 allowing for decentralized authentication.
-Although there is such thing as OAuth 1, it's rarely used nowadays, and so henceforth I shall refer to OAuth 2 as simply OAuth and leave it at that.
+The process of using your domain to sign in to sites and services is called *web sign-in* and is implemented via a protocol called IndieAuth, a specific flavour of OAuth allowing for decentralized authentication.

+(When I speak of "OAuth", I refer to OAuth 2.
+Although there is such a thing as OAuth 1, it's rarely used nowadays, and is therefore not pertinent to this discussion)

-There are a ton of OAuth resources available online but I have found it difficult finding one that give, for me at least, the right level of detail - it's always either too much or too little - and so I'll try and outline what I feel are some of the more pertinent points here, and I'll try and show where IndieAuth fits in all this all this.
+Understanding IndieAuth requires a basic knowledge of OAuth and though there are tons of OAuth resources available online, I've had difficulty funding any that give me the right level of detail - it's always either too much or too little.
+Hence the reason for this detour; I will try and outline (what I consider to be) the salient features of OAuth from the perspective of someone (me) who routinely becomes confused about the topic.
+I will then try explaining where IndieAuth fits into the picture.

-Understanding IndieAuth requires a basic knowledge of OAuth but, that being said, you don't need to know any of this if all you're trying to do is get IndieAuth working for your domain.
-What follows is stricly for the curious.
+BY the way, you don't need to know any of this if you're just trying to do get IndieAuth working for your domain.
+What follows is strictly for the curious.

 ### What Problem Does OAuth Solve?

-Let's say you want to show your last 10 tweets on your blog.
+Let's say you want to show your latest tweet on your blog.
 How would one go about doing this?

-We are in luck!
-Twitter provides a REST API for exactly this purpose.
+As it turns out, Twitter provides a REST API for exactly this purpose.
 But Twitter doesn't want just anyone looking at your tweets.
 So how is the API secured?